catc/iGrowl/README.md

 ## Features to come
 Features I plan on adding:
-* custom images in notifications
+* none at the moment

-If you have any suggestions or requests, email me or open a ticket.
+If you have any suggestions or requests, open a ticket or feel free to send me an email.

 ## License
 iGrowl is licensed under the MIT license (http://opensource.org/licenses/MIT).